Etta James Top Ten

-Etta James Top Ten is the first compilation album by American rhythm and blues artist, Etta James.
+Etta James Top Ten is the first compilation album by the American rhythm and blues artist, Etta James.
 The album was released on Argo Records in 1963 and was produced by Leonard Chess.
 The album peaked at number 117 on the Billboard 200 in 1963, her first album to make that chart since 1961.

 Background

 Etta James Top Ten was released in 1963 on the blue and silver Argo label.
-The album's title was derived from the tracks it contained, being the release consisted of James's ten top record hits in the past three years.
-It included previously released tracks such as, "At Last", "All I Could Do Was Cry", "My Dearest Darling", "Trust in Me", "Something's Got a Hold on Me", and "A Sunday Kind of Love".
-It also included the newer songs: "Pushover", "Stop the Wedding", and "Would It Make Any Difference to You" which all became major hits on the Rhythm and Blues Records and Billboard Pop Chart.
-The album was released on a 12-inch LP, available on stereo.
+The album's title was derived from the tracks it contained, her ten top record hits in the previous three years.
+It included previously released tracks such as "At Last", "All I Could Do Was Cry", "My Dearest Darling", "Trust in Me", "Something's Got a Hold on Me" and "A Sunday Kind of Love".
+It also included the newer songs "Pushover", "Stop the Wedding" and "Would It Make Any Difference to You" which all became major hits on the Rhythm and Blues Records and Billboard Pop Chart.
+The album was released on a 12-inch LP, available in stereo.

-The album was given four and a half, out of five stars by Allmusic, although no review was provided.
+The album was given four and a half, out of five stars by AllMusic, although no review was provided.

-A cover of Pushover is on Wanda Jackson's 2012 album Unfinished Business.
+A cover version of "Pushover" is on Wanda Jackson's 2012 album Unfinished Business.

-The song "Something's Got a Hold on Me" was used by Swedish DJ, Avicii, with the hit song "Levels."
-Also, the rapper and Grammy Award winner Flo Rida had a no.1 hit song with "Good Feeling", which includes a sample of this song, as well as Levels.
+The song "Something's Got a Hold on Me" was used by the Swedish DJ, Avicii, with the hit song "Levels".
+The rapper and Grammy Award winner Flo Rida had a no.1 hit song with "Good Feeling", which includes a sample of this song, as well as "Levels".
 Christina Aguilera also covered "Something's Got a Hold on Me" with a little twist added.